Q: Are there park hours?

 Q: Are there public washrooms in the park?

 A: Yes there are several.
-Summer 2022 update: the city installed many groups of portables all around the park.
-Yay!
+Summer 2023 update: the city installed many groups of portables all around the park – you can’t miss them.

 2) During the warmer climes and accessible from outside at the north side of Rec Centre, across from the children’s playground.